 Mustache is an adult, neutered male that was injured when he showed up at the colony feeder.
 He needed medical care for an injured leg and severe dental infection, due to a broken tooth.

-He’s came in not feral and not totally friendly.
+He came in not feral and not totally friendly.
 That can be the result of years of being without a home.
 We didn’t find an owner or chip.
 He may have a short time left or many years.
 Either way, he’ll be safe and receive medical attention when he needs it.
 He’s not showing any signs of disease at this time.
-We’ll work with him to get him ready for a special family–just in case his dream home comes along.
-He’s turned into a love bug that is almost ready for a home of his own.
-A little more socialization and time in various environments here at the refuge to make sure his house manners are good, and this boy will be ready for his own family.

 Mustache could live with another FeLV cat or in an only cat home.
-He’s not sure he trusts everyone yet, but we’re very pleased with his progress.
+He’s not sure he trusts most people yet, but we’re very pleased with his progress.
 After all, lots of cats don’t trust new people right away.
-They are often that way forever.
-We expect him to be on the adoption list before the end of the year.